United Kingdom-St Andrews: Construction work for university buildings

 Statement for 4B.2:

-Bidders will be required to have an annual turnover of 2 times the estimated value of the contract as detailed within this contract notice (10 500 000 GBP).
+Bidders will be required to have an annual financial turnover of two times the estimated value of the contract as detailed within this contract notice.
+(14.5M GBP)

 Statement for 4B.5:

 It is a requirement of this contract that bidders can hold or can commit to obtain prior to the commencement of any subsequently awarded contract, the types and levels of insurance indicated below.
-Note these is no requirement for separate Product Liability Insurance as the value detailed against Public Liability Insurance is inclusive of both types of insurance.
+Note there is no requirement for separate Product Liability Insurance as the monetary value detailed against Public Liability insurance is inclusive of both types of insurance.

 Public Liability Insurance = 10 000 000 GBP